eclipse-ecal/ecal/doc/rst/ecal_6_migration.rst

 Configuration API
 ~~~~~~~~~~~~~~~~~~~~~

-Previously, eCAL was configured mainly by it's configuration file (``eCAL.ini``).
+Previously, eCAL was configured mainly by it's configuration file (``ecal.ini``).
-The file format was changed to ``eCAL.yaml`` to allow for hierarchical configurations.
+The file format was changed to ``ecal.yaml`` to allow for hierarchical configurations.
 At the same time, it's now possible, to manually set all configuration through code, too.
 This is especially useful for hard configuration of communication system, like for executing unit tests.
 For more information / usage, please read the section about configuration.

+In previous versions, there was the option to override the configuration by using command line arguments.
+This is no longer supported.

 C Core API